What is OpenStack?

 With a large community of active contributors, OpenStack has grown beyond its initial scope focused on deployment and management of compute, storage, and network resources to include new services that enable a highly functional cloud computing platform.

-How is OpenStack used?
+How is it used?

-How to Get Started with OpenStack
+How to Get Started

 The continued success of OpenStack depends on an community of contributors to its source code.
 We welcome you to read our blog, and sign up for our newsletter.
-Finally, read how to contribute, and join us as we make OpenStack the ubiquitous open source cloud computing platform.
+Finally, read how to contribute, and join us as we make it the ubiquitous open source cloud computing platform.

-1-Hour Live OpenStack Demo
+1-Hour Live Demo